OHDSI/Achilles/README.md

   ```r
   achillesHeel(connectionDetails, cdmDatabaseSchema = "cdm4_inst", resultsDatabaseSchema = "results", cdmVersion = "cdm version", vocabDatabaseSchema = "vocabulary")
   ```

+7. Possible optional additional steps:

+To see what errors were found (from within R), run `fetchAchillesHeelResults(connectionDetails,resultsDatabaseSchema)`

+To see a particular analysis, run `fetchAchillesAnalysisResults(connectionDetails,resultsDatabaseSchema,analysisId = 2)`

+To join data tables with some lookup (overview files), obtains those using commands below:

+To get description of analyses, run `getAnalysisDetails()`.

+To get description of derived measures, run `read.csv(system.file("csv","derived_analysis_details",package="Achilles"),as.is=T)`

+Similarly, for overview of rules, run
+`read.csv(system.file("csv","achilles_rule.csv",package="Achilles"),as.is=T)`

+Also see [notes.md](extras/notes.md) for more information (in the extras folder).

 Getting Started with Docker
 ===========================